deepworksinc/base/apps/web/README.md

 # @base/web

+Vue application for web browsers

 ## Notes

-Need to port the C++ algorithm to WebAssembly.
+Will consume the @base/hrv library in WASM.
 See https://developer.mozilla.org/en-US/docs/WebAssembly/C_to_wasm.